swlynch99/rust_workshop/benchmarking/README.md

 that you are profiling.
 At a high level, you can see where time is being spent and whether locks or queues are used to communicate across threads.

+## Spoilers

+You will likely find that to get the most effect for the least effort, you will shard your cache.
+By making 10 individually locked caches instead of 1, and hashing each key into one of the caches, you can probabilistically avoid contention.
+The exact probability of a conflicting access relates to the latency of your cache and the rate of concurrent operations accessing your cache.

+To take advantage of a sharded cache, you will need to implement the `ShareableCache` trait for your cache.
+See how the `k-cache` implementation of `SizeLimitedCache` does not depend on `&mut self`, and the `ShareableCache` implementation simply uses the `&self` functions of the sharded `k-cache`.

+If you do this, you will find out some interesting details about Rust's borrow checker and ownership semantics.
+`&mut self` is different from many other languages' concepts of a mutable variable.
+Often times, a "mutable" flag on a variable is a hint to the developer and a disabling of compiler guard rails.
+In Rust, it is almost the opposite of those things. `&mut self` is a contract you make with the compiler that guarantees that the stack frame that can see the `self` is the only stack frame that can see the `self`.
+It is the unique pointer to this piece of memory, so you can safely modify it without any synchronization or other concern.
+In many other languages, mutable references are risky.
+In rust, mutable references are sort of uniquely safe!

+## Exposition

 When you seek to improve the latency of a workflow, sometimes you need to change the workflow's approach.
 That's the idea of the sieve algorithm: Flip the concept of caching around - expire quickly and promote lazily instead of promoting quickly and expiring lazily.